• THEMATIC PRESENTATIONS OF NEPALESE ART

 MoNA occupies a unique position in the world of Nepali art representing (showcasing) traditional and contemporary works.
 Ancient or traditional Nepali art is a reflection of the countries culture and its soul.

-MONA exhibits art works by generations of Nepali artists whose practices have evolved over time in form and content.
+MoNA exhibits art works by generations of Nepali artists whose practices have evolved over time in form and content.

 In addition, MoNA provides a vibrant continuity, by exhibiting the work of newer generations, whose manifestations differ in form and content.
 Delving deeper into the artworks, we see a rich interplay of western styles juxta positioned in local cultural context that gives the art a character that is ‘whole Nepali’, and places Nepal on a global platform.